Research Refresher - Graduate Writing Center

 - DKL Research Guides (index of subject-specific guides)

 Dudley Knox Library guides to finding information on research topics of interest to NPS students and faculty:

 - Search for articles, reports, news, statistics, and more: Articles & Research Databases

 - Find NPS theses and other NPS-created content:

-- Sign up for the Dudley Knox Library's Research Quickstart workshop, offered multiple times during the first few weeks of each quarter, on the GWC and DKL Workshop page.
+- Sign up for the Dudley Knox Library's "Library Quick Start" workshop, offered multiple times during the first few weeks of each quarter; see the GWC and DKL Workshop page.

 Various terms, concepts, and ideas are unique to the research process.
 Knowing this language makes it easier to read and interpret the scholarly work in your field that already exists.
 This knowledge also helps you design and execute your own research as well as present and discuss it.

 - Methods Map (online library with books, reference works, journal articles, and instructional videos)